hashicorp/terraform-website/content/source/docs/index.html.markdown

 - [The long-term process of evolving provisioning practices in a large organization](/docs/cloud/guides/recommended-practices/index.html)
 - [Tasks for upgrading to major new Terraform versions](/upgrade-guides/index.html)

-This section is devoted to overviews and explanations of complex systems; the goal isn't to teach you how to accomplish a particular task (like the guides at [Learn Terraform](https://learn.hashicorp.com/terraform/?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS)), but to explain best practices and show how the different pieces of a workflow fit together.
+This section is devoted to overviews and explanations of complex systems; the goal isn't to teach you how to accomplish a particular task (like the tutorials at [Learn Terraform](https://learn.hashicorp.com/terraform/?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS)), but to explain best practices and show how the different pieces of a workflow fit together.

 </div>